Swarmer Termites produce the offspring that assist in colony growth.

 Swarmer Termite Repair Service

-It's spring, and that means the renewal of life.
-Unfortunately, that includes some life we don't want in our homes: swarming termites.
+It’s spring, and that means the renewal of life.
+Unfortunately, that includes some life we don’t want in our homes: swarming termites.
 During the spring, swarming termites are on the move, looking to establish new family colonies.
 Homeowners and business owners should be on the lookout for these flying pests in the spring.
 If you notice swarming termites, call Gopher Patrol or reach out to us online to schedule a termite inspection to help protect your home from these destructive insects.

 Differences between swarmer termites and flying ants: